SHORTLIST

 Day 1: Tokyo

 Konnichiwa!
 Welcome to Japan.
-Your adventure begins in the country’s lively capital, Tokyo.
-Please see the joining point instructions in the Essential Trip Information for details on how to get to your hotel.
-You will meet your small group and local leader for a 6pm welcome meeting at the hotel.
-If you get to the city early, there are many sides of Tokyo to explore, from fascinating museums and world-class shopping, to neighbourhood backstreets lined with hole in the wall eateries and bars.
+Your adventure begins in the country’s lively capital, Tokyo, with a welcome meeting at 6 pm at your hotel.
+If you get to the city early, there are many sides of Tokyo to explore, from history museums and world-class shopping to neighbourhood backstreets lined with hole in the wall eateries and bars.
 After your meeting, join your new travel companions for a welcome dinner at a local restaurant.
 Tokyo’s food scene is undoubtedly one of the world’s best, and the city truly celebrates the art of eating well.
-Sample a range of regional and seasonal delights including handmade soba noodles, crispy tempura and yakitori.
-After dinner, you may like to experience Tokyo’s vibrant drinking culture and head to a local izakaya.
+Sample a range of regional and seasonal delights, including handmade soba noodles, crispy tempura and yakitori.
+After dinner, you may like to experience Tokyo’s vibrant nightlife and head to a local izakaya.

 Day 2: Tokyo

 Bursting with contemporary urban culture and historic temples and shrines, Tokyo has so much to uncover.
 Exploring the world’s largest city alone can be a daunting task, but today your leader will introduce you to the old and new Tokyo on a half-day tour.
 Begin in the Asakusa area, one of the older and more traditional parts of Tokyo, often called the temple district.
 Here you’ll stop by Senso-ji, the city’s oldest temple – founded almost 1400 years ago when Tokyo was nothing more than a fishing village.
 Browse the many interesting stalls filled with tasty treats, crafts and souvenirs that line the shopping street of Nakamise dori.
-Then jump on the metro to explore the buzzing Shibuya area.
+Then, jump on the metro to explore the buzzing Shibuya area.
 Check out one of the busiest intersections in the world before heading into a depachika (underground food hall) for a tempting array of Japanese treats.
-Afterwards, enjoy some peaceful bliss at Yoyogi Park and Meiji Shrine before diving into Harajuku district, the home of quirky youth pop culture.
-Then get a birds-eye view of Tokyo from Shibuya Sky, a three-floor, 360-degree, open-air observation deck 46 storeys above the city.
+Before diving into Harajuku district, the home of quirky youth pop culture.
+Then get a birds-eye view of Tokyo from Tokyo Skytree which rises to an incredible 634m above the city.

 Day 3: Tokyo

 This morning, get ready for a delicious experience at the famous Tsukiji Outer Market, where fresh seafood from Tokyo's largest wholesale fish market (recently relocated to a new site at Toyosu) is delivered and ready to sample daily.
-Your leader will provide insight into the underwater treasures that go into the local cuisine, then you will attend a wonderful sushi making class to learn about the art and history of this Japanese cuisine that's so loved across the world.
-Learn how to make nigiri sushi, hand-rolled sushi, or temari sushi, then enjoy your fresh creations for lunch.
+Your leader will provide insight into the underwater treasures that go into the local cuisine, then you’ll take a sushi making class to learn about the art and history of this Japanese cuisine that's loved across the world.
+Learn how to make nigiri sushi, hand-rolled sushi or temari sushi, then enjoy your fresh creations for lunch.
 After learning some valuable skills to take home with you, you can join your leader for a short walking tour in the Ginza area and then enjoy a free afternoon in the city.
-Perhaps check out the Yayoi Kusama Museum for its amazing exhibits by the avant-garde artist (advance reservation required), browse high-end shops in Ginza, experience the theatre of a kabuki play, or create your own entertainment with some karaoke.
+Maybe check out the Yayoi Kusama Museum for its amazing exhibits by the avant-garde artist Yayoi Kusama (advance reservation required), browse high-end shops in Ginza, experience the theatre of a kabuki play, or create your own entertainment with some karaoke.

 Day 4: Hakone

 Say sayonara to Tokyo this morning and board a train bound for the mountainous onsen (hot spring) town of Hakone.
 Away from the hustle and bustle of Tokyo, Hakone offers tranquillity among stunning natural scenery.
 In the afternoon, take a cable car up the mountains to the sulphur vents of Owakudani, followed by a boat trip across the serene Ashinoko Lake.
-Enjoy spectacular views, and on a clear day, you will catch a glimpse of Mt Fuji in the distance.
-Later on, check in to the Susukinohara Ichinoyu, your Feature Stay accommodation for the evening.
-Here you’ll experience the design and ambience of a traditional Japanese ryokan without sacrificing modern comforts.
-Each room comes with a private onsen, and there are also larger public indoor and outdoor onsens that overlook the surrounding greenery to make use of.
-Tonight you’ll enjoy dinner at the on-site restaurants which serves up a feast of classic Japanese dishes, then after getting your fill, spend a blissful evening relaxing in your onsen.
+Enjoy spectacular views, and on a clear day, you’ll even catch a glimpse of Mt Fuji in the distance.
+Later, check in to the Susukinohara Ichinoyu, your Feature Stay accommodation for the evening.
+Here, you’ll experience the design and ambience of a traditional Japanese ryokan without sacrificing modern comforts.
+Each room comes with a private onsen, and there are also larger public indoor and outdoor onsens that overlook the surrounding greenery.
+Tonight, you’ll have dinner at the on-site restaurant which serves up a feast of classic Japanese dishes.
+Then, spend a blissful evening relaxing in your onsen.

 Day 5: Takayama

 Today, travel to Takayama via shinkansen (bullet train), with a few changes along the way.
 Takayama is a charming Edo-period town located in the Japanese alps.
 Renowned for its traditional inns, sake breweries and tranquil atmosphere, this riverside jewel of central Honshu may well be one of the most enjoyable stops on your trip.
-On arrival, head out on a walking tour with your leader who will point out examples of beautiful traditional architecture as you explore the old part of town.
+When you arrive, head out on a walking tour with your leader who will point out examples of traditional architecture as you explore the old part of town.
 Learn how the town’s isolated location caused it to develop a unique culinary scene.
 The area is particularly famous for Hida beef, which comes from a black-haired Japanese cattle breed that has been raised in Gifu Prefecture for at least 14 months.
 Stop off on your tour to sample delicious Hida beef sushi or skewers.
 Then pay a visit to the Takayama Showa-kan Museum.
 This is not your average museum – here you’ll find a celebration of pop culture from the turbulent period of Emperor Hirohito’s six-decade reign.
-Discover exhibits showcasing everything from kitchen appliances to karaoke machines.

 Day 6: Takayama

 Start the day with a visit to the Takayama morning market.
 The Gifu region is known for its production of high-altitude vegetables, and local women have been travelling in from the countryside to sell their produce for more than 600 years.
-Your leader will guide you through the market stalls selling colourful pickles, bags of miso wrapped in leaves, genkotsu ame (soy bean candy), preserved fish, spices, and the delicious marshmallow treat of owara tamaten.
-After some time to peruse the local treats, hop on a public bus and head to the village of Shirakawa-go, home to charming thatched-roof cottages built in the gassho-zukuri style.
-Learn about ancient countryside life with your leader and explore the fairy-tale village against the magnificent backdrop of the Japanese Alps.
+Your leader will guide you through the market stalls selling colourful pickles, bags of miso wrapped in leaves, genkotsu ame (soy bean candy), preserved fish, spices and the delicious marshmallow treat of owara tamaten.
+After some time to peruse the local treats, hop on a public bus and head to the village of Shirakawa-go – home to charming thatched-roof cottages built in the gassho-zukuri style.
+Learn about ancient countryside life with your leader and explore the village with the magnificent backdrop of the Japanese Alps.
 Enjoy some free time in Takayama after you return in the afternoon.
-Perhaps check out Takayama Festival Floats Exhibition Hall which has an excellent array of festival floats on display.
+If you like, you can also check out Takayama Festival Floats Exhibition Hall which has an excellent array of festival floats on display.

 Day 7: Hiroshima

-Today you will travel by train to Hiroshima, a friendly and cosmopolitan city with a tragic past.
-Today Hiroshima is thriving – the city is full of distinctive cuisine, tightknit communities and a focus on promoting world peace.
-On arrival, head out with your leader for an orientation walk to familiarise yourself with the city.
+This morning, you’ll travel by train to Hiroshima – a cosmopolitan city with a tragic past.
+Today, the city is full of distinctive cuisine, tightknit communities and a focus on promoting world peace.
+When you arrive, head out with your leader for an orientation walk to familiarise yourself with the city.
 After working up an appetite, head to a local restaurant for dinner and try some of Hiroshima’s signature dishes.
 The city is renowned for its fantastic oysters and okonomiyaki – a delicious savoury pancake made with egg, cabbage, soba noodles and meat or seafood.

 Day 8: Hiroshima